RAS-University/robotic-courses/docs/chap2_sensing/new-sensors-for-robotics.md

 ---
-title: Sensors and Sensing in Robotics
+title: 2.1 Sensors and Sensing in Robotics
-parent: Courses
+parent: "Chapter 2: Sensing in Robotics"
+has_children: false
+nav_order: 1
 layout: default
 ---